Physiotherapy Treatment for Your Condition –

 Cerebral Palsy

 Cerebral palsy is a group of movement and posture disorders caused by brain damage during development.
-Physiotherapy is a cornerstone of cerebral palsy management, helping children and adults improve motor function, reduce spasticity, and maximize independence in daily activities.
+Physiotherapy is an essential part of cerebral palsy management, helping children and adults improve motor function, reduce spasticity, and maximize independence in daily activities.

 Urinary Incontinence